 - a) The case portrays a case where Jane is trying to decide on what to consume and how to spend her Ksh.
 500. Identify and explain three economic principles which should form her basis of decision making as a rational consumer.
 (6 Marks) - b) Describe how the case study illustrates the concept of opportunity cost in economic decision-making.
-(5 Marks) - c) Briefly explain any five non-price factors which Jane had put into consideration before buying the glasses.
-(5 Marks)

-- d) With Jane's budget of Ksh.
+- c) Briefly explain any five non-price factors which Jane had put into consideration before buying the glasses.
+(5 Marks) - d) With Jane's budget of Ksh.
 500, assume that she could buy both smoothies and glasses at her fixed budget at the price of P1 and P2 respectively.
 Write a hypothetical equation of Jane's budget constraint and represent the corresponding budget line on a graph.
 (5 Marks) - e) Given that the mall that Jane shops is operating under a monopoly, outline five characteristics of this market structure.
 (5 Marks) - f) Assuming the aggregate demand function for glasses in this market is Qd=100-2P, and that the initial market demand of glasses at the price of Ksh.
 450 is 500 units.
 Calculate the price elasticity of demand for glasses and interpret your answer.
 (4 Marks)

-QUESTION TWO- (20 MARKS)
+QUESTION TWO (20 MARKS)

-- a) Microeconomics seeks to analyse the behaviour of individual economic agents such as consumers and producers by obtaining knowledge from economic theories such as consumer theory and producer theory.
+a) Microeconomics seeks to analyse the behaviour of individual economic agents such as consumers and producers by obtaining knowledge from economic theories such as consumer theory and producer theory.
 Describe three differences between the consumer theory and producer theory.

-(6 Marks) - b) Household's equilibrium require choosing a bundle of goods that would provide maximum utility to the household.
+- b) Household's equilibrium require choosing a bundle of goods that would provide maximum utility to the household.
 Using the indifference theory approach, explain and graphically illustrate the two equilibrium conditions for a consumer.
-(8 Marks) - c) Consider a firm using a Cobb-Douglas production function of the form $Q = 2L^{\frac{1}{3}}K^{\frac{2}{3}}$ .
+(8 Marks) - c) Consider a firm using a Cobb-Douglas production function of the form $Q = 2L^{\frac{1}{3}}K^{\frac{1}{3}}$.
 If the firm decides to change each of the inputs by t times, calculate the degree of homogeneity of this production function, and comment on the returns to scale it portrays.
 (6 Marks)

-QUESTION THREE- (20 MARKS)
+QUESTION THREE (20 MARKS)

 - a) Production costs are graphically shown as a function of output holding other factors constant.
 Describe your understanding on the total variable cost, average variable cost, average fixed cost and marginal cost, and show their relationship on a graph.
-(8 Marks) - b) Explain the short run equilibrium conditions of a profit making firm operating under a perfectly competitive firm and show it on a graph.
-(6 Marks) - c) Describe the maximum price policy as a cause of market instability and illustrate this condition using a graph.
+(8 Marks) - b) A firm operates both in short-run and in the long-run.
+Explain the short run equilibrium conditions of a profit making firm operating under a perfectly competitive firm and show it on a graph.

+c) External disruptions cause instability in the market which may make market forces of demand and supply unable to restore the economy's state of due to price controls by the government.
+Describe the maximum price policy as a cause of market instability and illustrate this condition using a graph.
 (6 Marks)